Ceetto/ontop-demo/README.md

 ```

 ### Pre-requisites for windows docker
 To run docker apps on windows you first need to install wsl and docker desktop.
-See these links for more help
+See these links for more help.

 https://learn.microsoft.com/en-us/windows/wsl/install

 https://www.docker.com/products/docker-desktop/

 ## Example sparql queries